 - Weather issues – The road isn’t always in optimal condition and can sometimes be wet or slippery.
 Any loss of traction due to the road conditions is a recipe for disaster with a vehicle as heavy and big as a truck and trailer.

 - Operating at a high speed – There is a reason for speed limits and that is simply for safety.
 When a big rig is moving too fast, it takes much longer for the truck to slow down than a passenger vehicle.
 The trailer can’t slow down as quickly as the cab and can swing out of control very quickly.

 - Following too close – None of us like a tailgater.
 Often it is just annoying, but when it is a large commercial vehicle, tailgating is a serious safety issue.

 - Inexperienced drivers – There is a steep learning curve when a beginner truck driver starts driving.
-Even with the proper education, much of the drivers experience comes from real world situations.
+Even with the proper education, much of a driver’s experience comes from real-world situations.
 This is somewhat offset by requiring the correct licensing but as in any situation, experience is always the best teacher.

 - Driver fatigue – Truck drivers are on a schedule and are often required to drive even when they are tired.
 A tired driver is a safety hazard to all other vehicles on the road.

 - Curvy roads and difficult terrain – Going around curves add an extra amount of danger when behind the wheel.
 Even the best truck drivers can make a mistake and jackknife while going around a curve.